maxblee/clipivot/README.md

 of the mean and standard deviation functions (in `tests/test_numerical_accuracy.rs`) are from the [Statistical Reference Datasets](https://www.itl.nist.gov/div898/strd/univ/homepage.html) from the Nation Institute of Standards and Technology.

 ## Developer Guide
-Now that you've used `csvpivot`, do you want to help make it better?
+Now that you've used `clipivot`, do you want to help make it better?
-I've concocted a [developer guide](https://docs.rs/csvpivot/0.1.0/index.html) with some suggestions of things I'd like to see improved.
+I've concocted a [developer guide](https://docs.rs/clipivot/0.1.0/index.html) with some suggestions of things I'd like to see improved.
 The guide is designed to allow people with no coding experience, people who have written code but haven't written any Rust, and people who have written code in Rust to help.
 So don't by any means feel like you're not qualified to improve this project.

 And I really mean that.
-People who don't have much (or any) coding experience are likely going to be better able at showing me where `csvpivot`'s documentation needs to be improved than developers with years of experience.
+People who don't have much (or any) coding experience are likely going to be better able at showing me where `clipivot`'s documentation needs to be improved than developers with years of experience.

 ## Contact Me
-If you have any questions about `csvpivot` or if you have identified any bugs in the program or you want to contribute to it, please send me an email at maxbmhlee@gmail.com or contact me through Twitter.
+If you have any questions about `clipivot` or if you have identified any bugs in the program or you want to contribute to it, please send me an email at maxbmhlee@gmail.com or contact me through Twitter.
 I'm [@maxblee](https://twitter.com/maxblee).
-And if you wind up using `csvpivot` in any of your projects, I'd love to know.
+And if you wind up using `clipivot` in any of your projects, I'd love to know.